-Duties payable upon Spirits, being of the Growth, Production, or Manufacture of the United Kingdom, or of any of the British Possessions in America or the West Indies, imported into Newfoundland or Canada.
+DUTIES payable upon Spirits, being of the Growth, Production, or Manufacture of the United Kingdom, or of any of the British Possessions in America or the West Indies, imported into Newloundland or Canada.

-Spirits; videlicet, £ s. d.

-imported into Newfoundland; videlicet,

-the produce of any of the British Possessions

-in South America or the West Indies, videlicet,

-imported from any of the British Possessions in

-South America or the West indies, the Gallon 0 0 6

-imported from the United Kingdom, the Gallon 0 1 6

-Foreign, and to be charged with Duty as such

-the Produce of any British Possession in North

-America, or of the United Kingdom, and

-imported from the United Kingdom, or from

-any British Possession in America or the West

-Indies, the Gallon 0 1 6

-imported from any other Place, to be deemed

-Foreign, and to be charged with Duty as such

-Imported into Canada; videlicet,

-The produce of any British Possession in South

-America or the West Indies, and imported from

-the United Kingdom, the Gallon 0 0 6

-imported from any other Place, to be deemed

-Foreign, and to be charged with Duty as such
+Duty.
+Spirits; videlicet, -imported into Newfoundland; videlicet, £ s. d. the Produce of any of the British Possessions in South America or the West Indies; videlicet, imported from any of the British Possessions in South America or the West Indies, the Gallon, 0 0 6 imported from the United Kingdom. the Gallon 0 1 6 imported from any other Place, to be deemed Foreign, and to be charged with Duty as such. the Produce of any British Possession in North America, or of the United Kingdom, and imported from the United Kingdom, or from any British Possession in America or the West In-16 dies, the Gallon 0 imported from any other Place, to be deemed Foreign, and to be charged with Duty as such. imported into Canada; videlicet, the Produce of any British Possession in South America or the West Indies, and imported from the United Kingdom, the Gallon 0 0 6 imported from any other Place, to be deemed Foreign, and to be charged with Duty as such.